National Weather Service United States Department of Commerce

 • H is the most probable or the most frequent wave height, this is not displayed in the forecast.
 The most frequent wave height is approximately half the value of the significant wave height.

-• H (with the line above the H) is the average weight height.
+• H (with the line above the H) is the average wave height.
 This is not displayed in the forecast.
 The average wave height is estimated to be about 5/8 the value of the significant wave height

 • Hs is the significant wave height.
 This is the average of the highest one third of waves.
 This is currently what is displayed in the forecast.